 - Authorization form to use likeness/materials and release of information for educational records.

 - Written, audio, or video recorded statement describing leadership experiences and how they have supported inclusive practices on their high school campus or in the community, and how they will continue this practice in a career.

-- Copy of transcript that includes overall/cumulative GPA.
+- Copy of unofficial transcript that includes overall/cumulative GPA.